Batavi (Germanic tribe): Name and language

 There is little evidence concerning the language of the Roman era Batavi, but a significant number of their personal names have Germanic etymologies, while a smaller number are Celtic.
 Scholars believe that although, like the Chatti, the Batavi had a Celtic-influenced background, "at the very least" they were "early drawn into the process of Germanization" which was happening near the Rhine.

-Scholars have long reported that the regional name "Batavia" has a Germanic etymology, *bat-awjō.
+Scholars have traditionally given the regional name "Batavia" a Germanic etymology, *bat-awjō.
 The first part is reconstructed as the stem of a word *bataz meaning "beneficial", which is reflected for example in modern English "best" or "better".
-The second reconstructed word could refer to floodplains, meadows, and islands, and derives ultimately from the Indo-European word for water.
-The name therefore means something like "good island".
+The second reconstructed word would refer to floodplains, meadows, and islands, and derive ultimately from the Indo-European word for water.
+The name would therefore means something like "good island".
 However, this traditional etymology is not universally accepted, and Norbert Wagner has argued that the name of the Batavi can be explained as Celtic.
-The first part of the name would come from a Latin-Gaulish battu(ere), which Wagner derives from the type of gladiator called an "andabata".
+The first part of the name would come from a Latin-Gaulish battu(ere), which Wagner associates with the name of the type of gladiator called an "andabata".
 Older scholarship proposed that bata came from Gaulish, meaning "to strike", or "to beat", and Wagner concludes that the meaning of the Batavi name is therefore "fighters".
 He argues based upon the second part of the name that it is probably older than the Germanisation of the lower Rhine, and fits within a regional cluster (Veluwe, Chamavi, Frisiavones).

 There is therefore also some uncertainty about whether the ethnonym Batavi is derived from the geographical name Batavia.
 The standard Germanic etymology of their name would imply that an immigrating Germanic-speaking element of the Batavi must have first named the region, and then named themselves after the region.
 However, all of the early Roman mentions of Batavia call it simply the island of the Batavians.
 The Latin word "Batavia" is not found in Roman texts until centuries later, in the third century.
 Dio Cassius was the first to use the term, although in a Greek form, (Βαταούας as a genitive singular).
 Notably, while writing about the period of Augustus, he claimed that the Batavi were named after their country.
 On the other hand he also referred to the "Island of the Batavi" in another passage, (τῆν τῶν Βατάουων νῆσον).
 The Latin spelling Batavia started to appear in the late 3rd century and early 4th century Latin Panegyrics, but only after the area had been devastated and the Batavians themselves had ceased to appear in records.